June 9-11, 2026 | BMO Centre, Calgary, Canada

 Data

-Core questions: What allocation and tariff frameworks balance industrial attraction with ratepayer fairness?
-Can we codify “power‑ready” zones and DC heat‑recovery standards?
+Core questions: What frameworks balance industrial attraction with ratepayer fairness?
+How do we create “power‑ready” zones and integrate heat recovery?

 Energy